massivebash/real-madrid-vs-getafe/timeline.md

 ---
-title: Match Timeline
+title: Tactical Timeline
 ---

-# Match Timeline
+# Tactical Timeline of Real Madrid 0–1 Getafe

-## First Half
+## Opening Phase
-- **38' — Goal (Getafe):** Martin Satriano scores with a powerful volley, giving Getafe a 0–1 lead.
-- Real Madrid dominate possession but struggle to create meaningful chances.
+Real Madrid began with heavy possession but little penetration.
+Getafe’s compact 5‑4‑1 shape forced Madrid wide and slowed their tempo.

+## 38' — The Decisive Moment
+Martin Satriano found space between Madrid’s centre‑backs and struck a clean volley past the keeper.
+The goal came from a rare Getafe transition, highlighting Madrid’s vulnerability to quick counters.

-## Second Half
+## Second Half Adjustments
-- Madrid increase pressure but remain predictable, relying heavily on Vinícius Jr. to create chances.
-- **67' — Yellow Card:** Dean Huijsen booked and suspended for the next match.
-- **90' — Red Card:** Franco Mastantuono sent off, leaving Madrid with 10 men.
+Madrid pushed higher, but their attacks became predictable:
+- Repeated left‑side overloads
+- Slow ball circulation
+- Minimal movement between the lines

+Getafe absorbed pressure and frustrated Madrid’s attempts to break through.

+## Late Discipline Issues
+A late red card for dissent added to Madrid’s frustration, symbolising a loss of composure in the final minutes.

 ## Full-Time
-Real Madrid fall 0–1 at home, marking their second straight defeat and losing further ground in the title race.
+Getafe held firm, securing their first Bernabéu win in two decades.